RagedUnicorn/docker-redis/README.md

 ## Development

-To debug the container and get more insight into the container use the `docker-compose-dev.yml` configuration.
+To debug the container and get more insight into the container use the `docker-compose.dev.yml` configuration.
 This will also allow external clients to connect to the database.
 By default the port `6379` will be publicly exposed.

 ```
-docker-compose -f docker-compose-dev.yml up -d
+docker-compose -f docker-compose.dev.yml up -d
 ```

 By default the launchscript `/docker-entrypoint.sh` will not be used to start the Redis process.
 Instead the container will be setup to keep `stdin_open` open and allocating a pseudo `tty`.
 This allows for connecting to a shell and work on the container.
-Redis itself can be started with `./docker-entrypoint.sh [user] [config-path]`.
+A shell can be opened inside the container with `docker attach [container-id]`.
+Redis itself can be started with `./docker-entrypoint.sh (?user) (?config-path)`.

 ## Links